High-Risk Assessment

 Genetic Testing at Breastlink

-At Breastlink, we believe that knowledge is power, that’s why we’re working in collaboration with Ambry Genetics to help patients identify and understand their risk.
+At Breastlink, we believe that knowledge is power, that’s why we’re working to help patients identify and understand their risk.

 Patients referred to Breastlink for a mammogram will have the voluntary option to complete a brief, no-charge High-Risk Assessment questionnaire.
 Based on the results of this survey, the patient will be informed as to whether it is recommended that she receive genetic testing for hereditary cancer risk, based on established guidelines.